Well, Just You Wait!: Critical and popular reception

-The series was, for many years, hugely popular among the Soviet public, and it is popular in the Federation to this day.
+The series was, for many years, hugely popular among the Soviet public, and it is popular in Russia to this day.
 The critical reaction of the director's colleagues was less favourable.
-The director's son Aleksey Kotyonochkin recalls how, although nobody said it to his father outright, the animators and directors of Soyuzmultfilm generally considered Nu, pogodi! to be of low class.
+The director's son Aleksey Kotyonochkin recalls how, although nobody said it to his father outright, the animators and directors of Soyuzmultfilm generally considered Nu, pogodi! to be of low quality.
 For his part, Vyacheslav Kotyonochkin was not a follower of auteur films (many of which were being made at the studio at the time) and considered them to be examples of someone needlessly showing off.

 Kotyonochkin disliked subtext and tried to create very simple, straightforward scenarios.
 The main idea of the series was simple: don't hurt the little guy or you will yourself get into a foolish situation.
 Because the series was so popular, however, it was often a subject for critical discussion and speculation – namely, that the series represented the struggle between the intelligentsia (Hare) and the working class (Wolf).
 Aleksey Kotyonochkin dismisses these interpretations as groundless.

 Since the 1990s, when the fall of the Iron Curtain allowed better exchange of films, both Russian and Western audiences have noted similarities between Nu, pogodi! and American cartoons, the most noticeable being Tom and Jerry.
 The director has admitted that he was learning from Disney animated films which were brought into the USSR from Germany immediately after World War II, particularly Bambi.
 However, he did not see any Tom and Jerry episodes until his son bought a VCR in 1987.
 Thematically, Nu, pogodi! places greater emphasis on various real-life situations and locations.

 List of episodes

-Note: The episodes of Nu, pogodi! were not named but rather numbered.
+Note: The episodes of Nu, pogodi! were unnamed but rather numbered.
 Each episode has a different setting:

 There was also a promotional 30 min. long episode show including various characters from Soviet cartoons released in 1981 called The Lost Episodes.
 The show featured three never before seen sequences of Nu Pogodi! of approximate 10 min. length and were not re-released for home entertainment in spite of various full episode collections.
 They can, however, be seen on television on some channels during children cartoons time and are viewable through web video recordings (such as YouTube).

-In August 2012, it was decided television airing of the cartoons would not cut out scenes of the wolf smoking because of laws prohibiting material "deemed harmful to children".
+In August 2012, it was decided television airing of the cartoons would not cut out scenes of the Wolf smoking because of laws prohibiting material "deemed harmful to children".
 An agreement was made, "We will not cut anything, not even one cigarette."